 They don’t typically cause symptoms, so a bleeding colon polyp might signal that it’s time to see a doctor.
-Arming yourself with this knowledge will allow you to seek advice from a professional if you find that your bleeding colon polyps have led to colon cancer, also referred to as bowel or rectal cancer.
-This information will help guide you whether you seek out conventional treatment or a natural colon cancer treatment plan.
+Arming yourself with knowledge will allow you to seek advice from a professional if you find that your bleeding colon polyps have led to colon cancer, also referred to as bowel or rectal cancer.
+The following information will help guide you whether you seek out conventional treatment or a natural colon cancer treatment plan.
 Read on to discover what a polyp is, whether or not they’re cancerous, and what you should do if you have them.

 What Are Bleeding Polyps?

-As we mentioned, bowel polyps don’t tend to cause symptoms, so people often aren’t even aware that they have polyps.
-Larger polyp growths can bleed, which can cause blood in the stool along with fatigue and anemia.
-In addition to rectal bleeding, large polyps can also cause a small amount of mucus in the stool, diarrhea, constipation, and abdominal pain.
+As we mentioned, bowel polyps don’t tend to cause symptoms, so people often aren’t even aware that they have polyps.2 Larger polyp growths can bleed, which can cause blood in the stool along with fatigue and anemia.
+In addition to minor rectal bleeding, large polyps can also cause a small amount of mucus in the stool, diarrhea, constipation, and abdominal pain.

 Are They Cancerous?

-Bleeding Colon polyps don’t usually turn into cancer, though bleeding colon polyps might be an early sign of colon cancer.
-In general, larger polyps cause a greater cancer risk- particularly with neoplastic polyps (which include polyps such as a villous adenoma and serrated types of polyps).
+Bleeding colon polyps don’t usually turn into cancer, though bleeding colon polyps might be an early sign of colon cancer.6 In general, larger polyps cause a greater cancer risk- particularly with neoplastic polyps (which include polyps such as a villous adenoma and serrated types of polyps).
 There is a great risk of bowel polyps developing into cancer if left untreated.
 For this reason, it’s important to talk to your doctor, who will most likely recommend getting a barium enema for further analysis.
 Secondary to this, they might recommend getting your polyps treated or will suggest a polypectomy.

 What Should You Do?